splarsxd/helix/helix/damage calculator/README.md

         To set a specified level of effects, enter: "set effect strength 1" | "set effect strength 2" | "set effect weakness 1" | "set effect weakness 2"
         To remove one effect, enter: "set effect strength 0" | "set effect weakness 0" To clear both effects, enter: "set effect clear" or "set effects clear"

+    Critical:
+        To set critical hits to be simulated, enter: "set critical" or "set criticals" | "set critical on" or "set criticals on"
+        To disable critical hits to be simulated, enter: "set critical off" or "set criticals off"

     Hits:
         To set the amount of hits that will be simulated, enter: "set hits"